-When creating a new plan, you need to make a group its owner by simply setting the
+When creating a new plan, make a group its owner by simply setting the

-Note: You need to ensure that the user who is creating the plan is a member of the group.
+Note: The user who is creating the plan must be a member of the group.
 When you create a new group using the API, you are not automatically added to the group as a member.
 This has to be done using a separate API call.

 Plans are the containers of tasks.